mtumilowicz/java11-vavr093-pattern-matching-workshop/README.md

          Case($(), number -> "?")
      );
     ```
+* `Case` consists of two parts:
+    * part that matches logic: `$(1)`
+    * part that says what should be returned when value matches.
+        * it can be any object
+        * it can be supplier of an object
+        * it can be function of a matched value
 * saves us from writing stacks of if-then-else branches
 * switch-case on steroids
 * is not natively supported in Java - we need third party libraries